Have you set business boundaries?

 I know you love your business, but you need time away from it in order to keep doing it well.
 Productive rest is just as important, if not more important, than productive work time.
 So make sure you’re scheduling time off/vacations and setting boundaries specifically for those times like not scheduling or taking work calls while you’re away and only checking your email once a day (leaving non-emergent responses for when you get back).

 In case you’re wondering: I have a stupendous (if I do say so myself) pre-vacation workflow that helps me set up for my time away and an equally stupendous on-vacation workflow that allows me to quickly check-in, make sure things are running smoothly, and ensures that I’m not buried in to-dos and emails when I get back to the office.
-(Both of these workflows will be coming to the blog later this year!!)

 Pro Tip: Connect with your clients well before your scheduled time off/vacation to let them know you’ll be gone and how they can reach you if an emergency comes up.
 Set up an email auto-responder so everyone who emails you knows when they can expect a response from you.
 Create and schedule blog and social media posts ahead of time so your business stays fresh while you’re getting refreshed.